doriorio/peacecardgame/README.md

 ### The Rules
 WikiHow: How To Play (https://www.wikihow.com/Play-War-(Card-Game))
 ## Houserules
--The lower scoring player gets all the cards ('peace' spin) -War is called 'mediation'
+-If someone's hand is empty, the other person wins -The lower scoring player gets all the cards ('peace' spin) -War is called 'mediation'
 -We don't like excessive fighting; rather than mediate recursively - in the instance that mediation is entered and the cards are equal, the more 'peaceful' suit gets the cards